CVE-2025-13800: Command Injection in ADSLR NBR1005GPEV2

 Technical Summary

-CVE-2025-13800 is a command injection vulnerability identified in the ADSLR NBR1005GPEV2 router firmware version 250814-r037c.
-The vulnerability resides in the set_mesh_disconnect function of the /send_order.cgi endpoint, where the mac parameter is insufficiently sanitized, allowing an attacker to inject arbitrary shell commands.
-This flaw can be exploited remotely without requiring authentication or user interaction, increasing the risk of widespread exploitation.
-The vulnerability has a CVSS 4.0 base score of 5.3, reflecting medium severity due to the lack of privilege requirements but limited impact scope.
-The exploit enables attackers to execute arbitrary commands on the device, potentially leading to full device compromise, unauthorized configuration changes, or denial of service.
-The vendor was notified early but has not issued any patches or advisories, and no official remediation is available.
-Public exploit code has been released, increasing the risk of exploitation by malicious actors.
-The vulnerability affects a specific firmware version, so organizations using this version are at risk.
-The lack of authentication and remote exploitability make this a significant threat to network security, especially in environments where these routers serve as critical network nodes or gateways.
+CVE-2025-13800 identifies a command injection vulnerability in the ADSLR NBR1005GPEV2 router firmware version 250814-r037c.
+The vulnerability resides in the set_mesh_disconnect function of the /send_order.cgi endpoint, where the mac parameter is improperly sanitized, allowing an attacker to inject arbitrary shell commands.
+This flaw can be exploited remotely over the network without requiring authentication or user interaction, as indicated by the CVSS vector (AV:N/AC:L/AT:N/UI:N/PR:L).
+The vulnerability impacts confidentiality, integrity, and availability by enabling attackers to execute arbitrary commands, potentially leading to full device compromise, unauthorized network access, or denial of service.
+The vendor was notified but has not responded or issued patches, and while no known exploits are currently active in the wild, exploit code has been publicly disclosed, increasing the risk of future attacks.
+The vulnerability affects a specific firmware version, so devices running this version or earlier are vulnerable.
+The lack of vendor response and patch availability heightens the urgency for organizations to implement compensating controls.
+The vulnerability's medium CVSS score (5.3) reflects the balance between ease of exploitation and the requirement for some privileges (PR:L) but no user interaction or complex attack conditions.
+This vulnerability is particularly concerning for environments where these routers serve as critical network infrastructure or connect sensitive systems.

 Potential Impact